owuordickson/dl_opt/README.md

 To submit jobs:<br>

-* 20 is the size of the task (pick any integer number)
+* 20 is the size of the task (pick any integer number and send as many requests to the server as possible)

 ```
 $python3 src/run_client.py 20